dalenewman/Cfg-NET/Articles/Autofac.md

 /* usage, in composition root */
 var dba = new DatabaseAdmin("DatabaseAdmin.xml", new FileReader());
 ```

-Exposing `IReader` like this allows injection from
-the composition root.

 Unfortunately, the constructor is more complicated, but it
 necessary to maintain a loose coupling between `DatabaseAdmin`